parloa/terraform-azurerm-avm-res-cache-redis/README.md

 ### <a name="input_sku_name"></a> [sku\_name](#input\_sku\_name)

 Description: (Required) - The Redis SKU to use.
-Possible values are `Basic`, `Standard`, `Premium`, and `Enterprise`.
+Possible values are `Basic`, `Standard`, and `Premium`.
 Note: Downgrading the sku will force new resource creation.

 Type: `string`